 The severity of a spinal cord injury is classified by one of the following:

-- complete spinal cord injury – total loss of motor and sensory function below the level of injury
+- Complete spinal cord injury involves total loss of motor and sensory function below the level of injury.

-- incomplete spinal cord injury – some level of preservation of motor and/or sensory function below the level of the injury
+- incomplete spinal cord injury involves some level of preservation of motor and/or sensory function below the level of the injury.

 Anyone who experiences significant head or neck trauma needs to be evaluated by medical personnel immediately.